 A photovoltaic solar panel is a device that produces electrical energy by absorbing sunlight and transforming it into direct current electricity.

-This is further explained in our post about solar panels for homes, where it discusses the different types, attributes, and uses of solar panels.
+This is further explained in our post about solar panels for homes, which it discusses the different types, attributes, and uses of solar panels.

-Solar panels may come in different sizes, weight and types.
-So, you better know what is the best fit for you and the purpose why you wanted to install them.
+Solar panels may come in different sizes, weights, and types.
+So, you better know what the best fit for you and the purpose why you wanted to install them is.

 In an off-grid solar power system, you can install the panels on the roof or the ground along with their mounting supports.
 If you are an avid fan of RV's or boats, you will most likely be interested in installing solar panels with an off-grid configuration.

 A solar charge controller, also known as a charge regulator, is simply a voltage and current regulator for battery charging purposes.
 It means it controls how your batteries are charged and keeps them from overheating.

 Charge controllers protect the energy storage system from any damage due to over-voltage or overcurrent from solar energy sources.